serpent-linux/website/content/about.md

 Eventually our plan is to rebrand as 'Serpent Linux\*' - however we will first need to complete some early donkey work and apply for a sublicense to use the name.
 As explained below, this is _not_ Serpent 'GNU/Linux' as the distribution will not be dependent on a GNU toolchain or runtime.

-For those who are curious, we're working with an artist to choose an appropriate logo for the project.
+#### Logo

+Our logo was kindly contributed by Rıza Türker.

 #### Aims